-Some letters were not used in the suffix registrations system, for example I, O, Q, U and Z were never issued.
-'I' and 'Z' were reserved for Northern Ireland at that time, 'O' was thought to resemble zero, 'Q' was used to re-register vehicles where the date of manufacture was in doubt, and 'U' appeared too much like 'V' on a suffix registration plate.
+Some letters were not used in the suffix number plate system; for example I, O, Q, U and Z were never issued.
+'I' and 'Z' were reserved for Northern Ireland, 'O' was thought to too closely resemble zero, 'Q' was used but only on vehicles where their date of manufacture was in doubt, and 'U' appeared too much like 'V' for use on suffix car reg plates.

-Suffix registrations represent excellent opportunities for both enjoyment and investment - as cherished number plates providing an interesting alternative to prefix registrations as well as a cheaper alternative to dateless names.
+Suffix number plates represent excellent opportunities for both enjoyment and number plate investment - as cherished private plates provide an interesting alternative to prefix registrations as well as a cheaper alternative to dateless number plates.